Islamophobia in Australia: In politics

+The Albanese government appointed a Special Envoy to Combat Islamophobia, Aftab Malik, in September 2024.
+However, many leaders in Muslim communities say that not enough is being done, with politicians such as Hanson dog-whistling racists, along with uncontrolled hate speech on social media.

+In November 2025, Hanson wore a burqa in the Australian Parliament, in a stunt designed to bring a motion to "ban the burqa", and was suspended for a week.
+In March 2026, she was censured by the Senate after suggesting that there were no "good" Muslims.

-Incidents of Islamophobia
+Incidents

 First Gulf War (1990s)

 During the First Gulf War, there were a number of racist attacks, in some cases including violence against Arabs and Muslims, including property damage; Arab-owned shops were looted and vandalised and Islamic institutions received bomb threats.
 People with the surname "Hussein" received harassment calls.
 The Muslim community also dealt with stigmatisation as a result of ASIO's anti-terror efforts.
 The Australian media had reported that based on ASIO intelligence, New South Wales would be the target of a terrorist attack.
 In a counterterrorism effort, a number of Arabs and Muslims, including a number of political activists, were visited by ASIO personnel; ASIO also conducted a number of wiretaps on Arab and Muslim Australians.
 No such attack did occur, although the Jewish community experienced a number of racist attacks.
 Initially, Muslims were blamed for the attacks on the Jewish institutions.
 However, the New South Wales Anti-Discrimination Board concluded that there was insufficient evidence that Muslims were behind the attack.